-If you’ve been invited for interview, you’ll have a better chance of securing the post if you’re fully prepared.
+If you’ve been invited for an interview, you’ll have a better chance of getting the job if you’re prepared.

 Before your interview

 - Find out how long the interview is likely to be.
 This will give you an idea of how detailed it might be.

 - Think about the people who may be interviewing you.
 It might give you an idea about the types of questions they could ask.

 - Visit us before to see how long your journey will take.
 You'll be able to find out how far you have to walk from the station, or where you can park.

 - Tell us if you need anything to support you in this process, such as: